-Graphic and Web design offer excellent career opportunities and many wonder what the day to day tasks of a Web designer includes.
-If you’ve ever gone to a website and saw stunning graphics, pictures and designs, you’ve seen first-hand what Web designers do.
-Along with Web developers, Web designers are the masterminds behind everything we see on a website from designing the layout and writing content to updating websites and creating codes.
+Graphic and Web design offer excellent career opportunities and salaries for creative-minded people.
+Many wonder what the day-to-day tasks of a Web designer include.
+If you’ve ever gone to a website and seen stunning graphics, pictures, and designs, you’ve seen first-hand what Web designers do.
+Along with Web developers, Web designers are the masterminds behind everything we see on a website from designing the layout and writing content to update websites and creating codes.
 Websites are generally created to sell something, and Web designers are the ones who help promote the products and services through their designs and creations.

 What Web Designers Do

 Web designers are the artists who design websites.
 When they’re creating a website, it generally consists of the following steps.

 - Designing the layout of the webpage – This involves putting together letters, graphics, numbers and animations the client might desire.